winitzki/scall/tutorial/programming_dhall.md

 ### First examples of recursive types

-Here are some examples of Church encoding for recursively defined types.
+Here are some examples of Church encodings of recursively defined types.

 TODO: insert Haskell recursive definitions for each of these types, and indicate how F is to be defined in each case.